-This thandai powder recipe will help you make delicious thandai at home for Holi from scratch, free of all artificial flavor and colors.
-It is a vegan, gluten-free thandai masala that you can store for 6 months.
+This thandai powder recipe will help you make delicious thandai at home for Holi from scratch, free of all artificial flavours and colours.
+You can store this vegan, gluten-free thandai masala for 6 months.

 What is Thandai?

 Thandai or sardai means ‘cooling’ in Hindi.
-Milk is the key ingredient in a thandai, whereas the flavor comes from the thandai masala.
+Milk is the key ingredient in a thandai, whereas the flavour comes from the thandai masala.

 Homemade Thandai Powder

-We have for you a tried and tested thandai powder recipe that you can easily store for 3 – 6 months and use in a million creative ways to flavor Indian desserts.
+We have a tried and tested thandai powder recipe that you can easily store for 3 – 6 months and use in a million creative ways to flavour Indian desserts.

 The best part about the homemade thandai masala is – it is unadulterated.